ecarnold24/Antibiotics/User_Instructions.md

 # Prerequisites

+The OpenPrescribing toolkit requires the following:
+- Juypter notebook version 6.0.1
+- Python release Python 3.7.3
+- Pandas package loaded
+- Matplotlib package loaded

 # Software Instalation
+Here we describe how to install the OpenPrescribingToolkit for use within a Juypter notebook.
+This package can be run from the terminal , or command line but we have chosen Jupyter notebook because of it's user friendly interface for data analysis.

 ## In order to run the script successfully, please download the run_pipeline_python2.7.py and the measures.csv file.
   - `run_pipeline_python2.7.py` is the python executable to run the pipeline.